 The prophets of the Bible foretold amazing things about the future.
 Many of their predictions have already come to pass.
-For instance, there are over 300 prophecies about Jesus Christ, all written down hundreds of years before His birth, that were fulfilled during His lifetime on earth.
-The chance of even eight of those prophecies being fulfilled in one man have been estimated at one chance in one hundred million billion.
+For instance, the general consensus among scholars is that there are over 300 prophecies about Jesus Christ, all written down hundreds of years before His birth, that were fulfilled during His lifetime on earth.
+The chance of even eight of those prophecies being fulfilled in one man have been estimated at one chance in one hundred million billion.1

 More importantly for us now, there are hundreds more biblical prophecies about future events and world conditions.
 Some of these are being fulfilled in our times, and they presage the fulfillment of yet others in the future, perhaps even in our lifetimes.
-These future events are of such size and scope, and are so momentous in nature, that you will want to be prepared for them when they happen.
+These future events are of such size and scope and are so momentous in nature that the Bible warns us to be prepared for them when they happen.

 Our future was predicted thousands of years ago.
 You can know that future.

 The following is a short summary of the events and conditions the Bible predicts are to come in chronological order.